-- Choose an image for the cover (see tips for finding images below) or ask Taylor (contact information below) to suggest one.
+- Choose an image for the cover (see tips for finding images below) or ask Janell or David (contact information below) to suggest one.

 - Choose hymns (there are usually three, “opening,” “reflective,” and “closing,” but it’s up to you).
-Black and red hymnals are available in the sanctuary; please replace them when you’re done.
-It’s helpful to let Janell (contact information below) know what you’ve selected, or you can ask her to make recommendations.
+Black and red hymnals are available in the sanctuary, or you can ask our musician Janell for help with recommendations.

-- The earlier in the week you complete this process the better, but by Friday evening is recommended.
+- The earlier in the week you complete this process the better, but in order to produce the bulletin and distribute it to our mailing list we request that the content be delivered by Friday evening.

-If you don’t know where to start, try searching Google images (images.google.com) using the scripture reading or key words from your theme.
-Taylor often uses images by artists He Qi or James Janknegt because they have granted permission for churches to use their work.
+If you don’t have an image in mind, try searching Google images (images.google.com) using the scripture reading or key words from your theme.
+In the past we have often used images by artists He Qi or James Janknegt because they have granted permission for churches to use their work.

-The black hymnal (The New Century Hymnal, The Pilgrim Press, 1995) also contains several typical orders of service for reference.
+The black hymnal (The New Century Hymnal, The Pilgrim Press, 1995) also contains several standard orders of service for reference.